 - My oven is newer, so it bakes fast.
 I put mine on 340 degrees.

 Here are my thoughts, I may not be a chocolate chip cookie professional, but I know a good cookie.
 I think chocolate chip cookies are very personal.
-It is liking a certain type of pizza or kind of sandwich.
+Everyone prefers a certain type of pizza or kind of sandwich.
 I bet how your mom, aunt, or grandma plays a huge role in your critique of chocolate chip cookies.

-My notes on Joanna Gaines’ chocolate chip cookies:
+My notes on Joanna Gaines’ Chocolate Chip Cookie Recipe:

 - At first, I used a cookie scoop, 1 tablespoon which made great, large cookies.
 Then I used the 1/2 tablespoon scoop, and that was perfect.
 I liked using the scoop on these, but I preferred scooping with a spoon and rolling them after the dough was refrigerated.